 His inn changed names from Bell Tavern to King George’s Tavern to George Washington Tavern as the country’s alliances shifted.

-You’ll hear about the merchant who imported uniforms from England to clothe Washington’s troops, pass by Declaration of Independence signer, Cesar Rodney’s, house, and learn about The Century Club – established here in 1897 as a Women’s Philanthropic group, but was more a front for political action.
+You’ll hear about the merchant who imported uniforms from England to clothe Washington’s troops.
+Next, you’ll pass by Declaration of Independence signer, Cesar Rodney’s, house.
+And you’ll learn about The Century Club – established here in 1897 as a Women’s Philanthropic group, but was more a front for political action.

-Perhaps the most sensationalistic story here, though, revolves around the country’s first “Murder By Mail” in 1898, originating in San Francisco, but with victims right here on the Dover Green.
+Perhaps the most sensationalistic story here, though, revolves around the country’s first “Murder By Mail” in 1898.
+Thought the crime originated in San Francisco, the victims lived right here on the Dover Green.

 The case involved a philandering husband on a newspaper assignment in San Francisco (John Dunning), a spurned lover (Cordelia Botkin), and a Delaware society wife (Elizabeth Pennington Dunning) and her sister, Ida.